The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

 “Remember you haven’t actually lost money unless you are selling.
 Yes, your net worth is lower, but unless this time is different than the last 100+ years, the market will eventually recover.
 I don’t know if it will take three weeks, three months, or three years, but I have no doubt the most recent “top” this fall wasn’t actually “the top.”Meanwhile, I saw about 6 years of anticipated spending disappear from our balance sheet over the course of a few months, and on the day after Christmas, we got a whole year back and then some.”

-So this is what our net worth looks like now, as tracked by Personal Capital.
+So this is what our net worth looks like now, as tracked by Empower.

 Not only did we fully rebound, but we’re once again at an all time high.
 Cue the Rita Coolidge song — you know, the theme song from the 007 film with a surprisingly racy title.
 How did they get away with that, exactly?